akhil683/Etrant/readme.md

    pnpm dev
    ```

-Visit `http://localhost:3000` to see WikiReel in action! 🎉
+Visit `http://localhost:3000` to see Etrant in action! 🎉

 ---